 Most states require families receiving child care assistance to contribute toward their child care costs based on a sliding fee scale that is designed to charge higher co-payments to families with higher income.

-Eligibility guidelines vary state to state but in most cases, your income must not be greater than the income limit set by your State in which you reside.
+Eligibility guidelines vary state to state but in most cases, your income must not be greater than the income limit set by the state in which you reside.

 The Child Care Access Means Parents in School Program, known as CCAMPIS, is the only federal grant program dedicated to providing campus-based child care for low-income parents in postsecondary education.